Skip to main content

 C) Your own upload flow (advanced)

-If you already have a document capture UX, you can upload files via API using the verification ID/URL ID.
+If you already have a document capture UX, you can upload files via File management API using the verification ID/URL ID or applicant ID.
 (See API reference for endpoints and content types.)

 4) Proceed (optional, for custom flows)